oceans aware: inform, inspire, involve

 Habitats by depth

-The ocean sunlight zone, also known as the surface zone or epipelagic zone, extends to a depth of 200 metres.
+The ocean sunlight zone, also known as the surface zone or epipelagic zone, extends to a depth of 200 metres and makes up a mere 5% of the ocean.
 It is the brightest and warmest layer ranging from -2 to 37 °C. The light allows plankton, drifting plants, algae, and some bacteria, to photosynthesise, a hugely important function as somewhere between 50 and 80% of the oxygen produced on Earth comes from ocean photosynthesis.
 Phytoplankton plays an extremely important role in the ocean: in addition to converting sunlight into chemical energy and consuming carbon dioxide and producing oxygen, it is also the lowest point of the marine food chain.
 The epipelagic zone is where much of the marine life we know is found and where the majority of commercial fishing takes place.

 NOAA